scalatra/scalatra/README.markdown

 ==============

 There is a new authentication middleware in the auth directory, to be documented soon.
 See an example at [usage example](http://gist.github.com/660701).
+Another [example https://gist.github.com/732347] for basic authentication can be found

 To use it from an SBT project, add the following to your project: